The Best Pork Loin Roast – Feta & Garlic Stuffed

 roasted pinwheel stuffed and tied pork loin in roasting pan

-Remove from the oven, and let roast rest for 15 minutes.
+Remove from the oven, and let the golden brown roast pork rest for 15 minutes.

 sliced pinwheel stuffed and tied pork loin on a cutting board

-Serving: Arrange the slices on a platter, overlapping them slightly for a gorgeous presentation.
-This pork loin roast pairs especially well with creamy mashed potatoes and homemade gravy… And a fresh salad!
+Serving: The best way to serve this is to arrange the slices on a platter, overlapping them slightly for a gorgeous presentation.
+This roast pork recipe goes especially well with green beans sauteed in olive oil and a splash of soy sauce, creamy mashed potatoes and homemade gravy… And a fresh salad!

 Pork Loin Roast Notes

 Cooking Time: Roasting time can vary a little depending on the size and thickness of your pork loin roast.
-Use a meat thermometer to make sure it reaches an internal temperature of at least 145°F.
+Use a meat thermometer to make sure the internal temperature of the pork reaches at least 145°F.

 Optional Marinating: For even more flavor, you can marinate the pork loin roast in your favorite Italian dressing the day before cooking.